By Shell Polymers on Jun 20, 2021

 To combat the issue, manufacturers are exploring advanced technologies to unlock cost efficiencies.4 However, the increased use of technology also increases the level of employee skill required, which provides another layer of challenge to the hiring dilemma.
 In a recent McKinsey report, they showed the likelihood of COVID-19 propelling a faster adoption of automated machinery and AI, especially in places where physical proximity is high, like factories and warehouses.5 As McKinsey stated, “The common feature of these automation use cases is their correlation with high scores on physical proximity, and our research finds the work arenas with high levels of human interaction are likely to see the greatest acceleration in adoption of automation and AI.”6 McKinsey also reports that remote work and virtual meetings will continue to be a popular format for some employers, though that may be difficult for locations like factories where on-site staff is needed.7

 Overcoming challenges like hiring requires an in-depth knowledge of what is happening in the industry.
 Collaboration and transfer of knowledge across the plastics value chain is one critical piece to streamlining supply chains in the face of disruptions.
-That’s why Shell Polymers has our ear to the ground and employs positions such as market analysts to help plastics converters navigate trying times and effectively forecast supply needs, implement the latest technology, and establish cost-efficient operations.
+That’s why Shell Polymers has our ear to the ground and shares insights to help plastics converters navigate trying times and effectively forecast supply needs, implement the latest technology, and establish cost-efficient operations.